 There are a couple of knights on duty every day at Loveland Castle.
 I highly recommend speaking to them.
 When we were there, the knights enjoyed telling us stories of how the castle was built, interesting tidbits about Mr. Andrews, information on the secret room, and ghost stories.
 In the game room, there are tons of framed photographs, and there is a story that goes with each picture.

 After we spoke to the knights, toured the castle, watched the video on Harry D. Andrews, walked through the garden, looked at the museum artifacts, and visited the gift shop, we went down to the Little Miami Riverbank.
 My kids had a great time exploring the waterfront and looking for the bald eagle that lives there.

 - There is no plumbing in the castle.
 There are two ‘portajohns’ at the end of the parking lot.

-- During COVID, they definitely allow the castle to be drafty – bundle up.
+- The castle can be drafty – bundle up.

 - The road right before the castle is very narrow – drive slowly.

 - At the time of our visit, it was $5 per person to enter the castle.
 They also take donations.
 There are no private tours, group tours, or audio tours – I recommend reading up on everything that isn’t written in this review before you arrive.
 There is SO much more..

 While in the Loveland area, we also went to two nearby parks with playgrounds: Home of the Brave Park and Beckett Park Boundless Park.

 My kids loved the high climbing structures and tree themed slide at Home of the Brave.
 They’d like to go back for the splash pad.
 My kids also loved the farm theme at Beckett Park, and the big, open field where we watched the deer eat.
 (Side note – both parks have great bathroom facilities).